BrightspaceUI/core/components/button/README.md

 * Don't open menus with buttons - use a [dropdown](../../components/dropdown) instead
 <!-- docs: end donts -->
 <!-- docs: end best practices -->

-## Button [d2l-button]

-The `d2l-button` element can be used just like the native button element, but also supports the `primary` attribute for denoting the primary button.

 <!-- docs: demo code properties name:d2l-button sandboxTitle:'Button' -->
 ```html